barneywhiffin/ear-trainer/README.md

 # Ear Trainer

-WIP.
-This will be a web app built using Vanilla JS which challenges the user to identify the frequency range being boosted or cut.
+This is a web app built using Vanilla JS which will contain a few audio related games.
+Currently, there is 1 game which challenges the user to identify the centre frequency being boosted or cut while listening to pink noise.